spacelift-io/user-documentation/docs/concepts/stack/scheduling.md

 Scheduling allows you to trigger a stack deletion or task at a specific time or periodically based on the cron rules defined.

-The terraform provider and the API are (currently) the only ways to create scheduling configurations.
+The [Terraform provider](../../vendors/terraform/terraform-provider.md) and the [API](../../integrations/api.md) are (currently) the only ways to create scheduling configurations.
 We will add the UI for this feature in the upcoming weeks.

 ## Scheduled Delete Stack (TTL)